 Continuously learn, connect with, and develop our local curriculum.
 This is the way that we will bring The New Zealand Curriculum to life at Kamo Primary School.
 We have a local curriculum and will continually develop it, as it should always be ongoing.
-It is known as our 'Green Folder' and contains the expectations for successful progress and quality teaching.
+It contains the expectations for successful progress and quality teaching.
 It will:

-- Be responsive to the needs, identity, language, culture, interests, strengths, and aspirations of our learners and their whānau - Have a clear focus on what supports the progress of all learners - Integrate Te Tiriti o Waitangi into classroom learning - Help learners engage with the knowledge, values, and competencies so they can go on and be confident and connected lifelong learners - Tell us if we are providing success for our Māori students
+- Be responsive to the needs, identity, language, culture, interests, strengths, and aspirations of our learners and their whanau - Have a clear focus on what supports the progress of all learners - Integrate Te Tiriti o Waitangi into classroom learning - Help learners engage with the knowledge, values, and competencies so they can go on and be confident and connected lifelong learners - Tell us if we are providing success for our Māori students